NatTuck/hw-quest/content/classes/2023-09/cs2381/required-software.md

 To run the test script and see how autograding will go:

  - Windows: [Strawberry Perl](https://strawberryperl.com/) (>= 5.32 64 bit)
- - Linux and Mac: Probably installed by default.
+ - Linux and Mac: Perl is probably installed by default.
 On Linux, a missing "Foo::Bar" is generally the "libfoo-bar-perl" package.

+Other recommendations on Windows:

+ - Linux commands in Windows command prompt: [GoW](https://github.com/bmatzelle/gow/releases)
+ - Just get a whole Linux on Windows: [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with Debian or Ubuntu

 **Installing Maven on Windows/Mac**